nbilic/Planner/README.md

 https://nbilic.github.io/Planner/

-Click on a day in calendar to submit new tasks
+Click on a day in the calendar to submit new tasks